-Alignment of ETS Priorities to the Roadmap Priority Description Partner for Successful Outcomes Standard governance, business process re-engineering, program management, organizational change management, and procurement systems followed.
-The volume of change and the complexity of building the modernized MES for AHCCCS and MQ require the establishment of formal governance; standardization of technology, processes, and digital transformation of manual processes; and implementation of expansive organizational chan management.
-MQD has already procured a vendor that is working with the division on standards digital transformation.
-These efforts and the additional work that will be implemented across both agencies through the MES Modernization Roadmap projects will align MQD with the ETS principl partnering for successful outcomes.
-Priority Description Expand Statewide Cyber Security Strategy Adoption of cyber security industry best practices across the state's IT (Information Technology) systems. eligibility system, KOLEA.
-T applied to KOLEA security a develop a strategy that will on system integration platform and services in conjunction with the he shared services include a single sign-on (SSO) platform that has been and is available for future systems.
-The MES Modernization Roadmap will enable single sign-on across both enterprises through the integration of the
+Alignment of ETS Priorities to the Roadmap Priority Description Partner for Successful Outcomes Standard governance, business process re-engineering, program management, organizational change management, and procurement systems followed. require the establishment digital transformation of m management.
+MQD has a d the complexity of building the modernized MES for AHCCCS and MQD of formal governance; standardization of technology, processes, and data; nanual processes; and implementation of expansive organizational change already procured a vendor that is working with the division on standards and already procured the additional work that will be implemented across both digital transformation.
+These efforts and the additional work that will be implemented across both agencies through the MES Modernization Roadmap projects will align MQD with the ETS principle of partnering for successful outcomes.

+Priority Description Expand Statewide Cyber Security Strategy Adoption of cyber security industry best practices across the state's IT (Information Technology) systems.

-IAM and SSO solutions of MQD and AHCCCS using industry standard protocols and methods that will coordinate the access.
+MQD implemented a common system integration platform and services in conjunction with the eligibility system, KOLEA.
+The shared services include a single sign-on (SSO) platform that has been applied to KOLEA security and is available for future systems.
+The MES Modernization Roadmap will develop a strategy that will enable single sign-on across both enterprises through the integration of the IAM and SSO solutions of MQD and AHCCCS using industry standard protocols and methods that will coordinate the access.
 This will align the security services with the ETS strategy.